oapicf/pinterest-sdk/clients/javascript/generated/docs/AdAccountsApi.md

 List ad accounts

-Get a list of the ad_accounts that the \&quot;operation user_account\&quot; has access to. - This includes ad_accounts they own and ad_accounts that are owned by others who have granted them &lt;a href&#x3D;\&quot;https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\&quot;&gt;Business Access&lt;/a&gt;.
+Get a list of the ad_accounts that the \&quot;operation user_account\&quot; has access to.         - This includes ad_accounts they own and ad_accounts that are owned by others who have granted them [Business Access](https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts).

 ### Example